na-na-hi/renget/archive/chrprompt2.md

 >Booker: The overworld is safe for the most part, but it's common for me and Sneasel to put ourselves in danger, because we do a lot of missions that involve combat.
 It’s stressful, to be honest, but... not as scary as it could be.
 I trust her to fight well and keep both of us safe, and I do my best to help out too.

 Before joining this clover guild thing, do you have a completely different pokemon in mind than the one you're currently using, if so, then why?
 For example, you were planning to be this Pokemon but it's kinda overrated/legendary/too strong and decided against it or some other member got to use it before you came, and etc.

+>IV-Anon: Several and too many to count, including legendaries like Victini who I like visually and believed my own writing good enoigh to subvert their OP nature.
+I'm starting to kind of come to gripe with my current choices though, both from difficulty of drawing, writing, and reception.
+I'd completely trash everything I was doing to go with the Zangoose and Seviper pair I first had in mind before autistic whimsy took me over for more "fringe" ideas that I'm currently stuck with and am struggling to stay enthusiastic about currently.
+Sorry if this is a complete bummer of an answer.

+If clover guild did not exist, where would you be at this point in time?

+>IV-Anon: Minor possibility I'd have joined some PMD rp group to see if it filled that niche of creativity i wanted, run into some really skeevy shit with it, and return to swearing off doing that kind of shit again.
+So realistically I'd be probably fucking around in other video games and never have picked back up doing creative art or writing.